SSBUTrainingGrounds/Tabuu-3.0/COMMANDS.md

     -   Aliases: serverinfo
 -   **%setupmodmailbutton**
     -   Info: **Moderator only.
 Slash version unavailable.** Sets up a new button to listen to, for creating modmail threads.
 Should really only be used once.
 Slash version unavailable deliberately because of that very reason.
+-   **%show** `<character> <move_name: Optional>`
+    -   Info: Shows you the data of a character's move, sourced from Ultimateframedata.
+If you do not specify a move, or specify the move "Stats", it will show you the general stats of the character.
+Tries to match the character name and move name to the closest match, the actual move names will work (Darkest Lariat), as well as the technical names (Neutral B).
+If the character's name is more than one word **and you are not using the slash command**, you need to wrap the name in quotation marks or use a one-worded alias.
+    -   Example: `%show incin side b`
+    -   Aliases: s, v
 -   **%singles**
     -   Info: Pings the singles role and stores your ping for 30 Minutes.
 Also creates a thread and invites the User to it.
 Has a 10 minute cooldown and can only be used in our arena channels.
     -   Aliases: matchmaking, matchmakingsingles, mmsingles, Singles